MrzhangF1ghter/smartusbhub/document/smartusbhub_user_guide.md

 6. **Robust Hardware Interfaces**

-   - 1x USB-C upstream, 4x USB-A USB2.0 downstream, 1x serial control port, 1x auxiliary power input
+   - 1x USB-C upstream, 4x USB-A USB2.0 downstream, 1x serial command port, 1x auxiliary power input
    - Supports up to 5V 4A per port, with overvoltage, overcurrent, reverse current, and ESD protection

 7. **Topology Support for Scalable Deployment**

-   - Supports hierarchical topologies with data/control port aggregation
+   - Supports hierarchical topologies with data/command port aggregation
    - Each hub can be assigned a unique address for large-scale setups

 8. **Upgradeable and Secure**